pketh/trip-computer/readme.md

 # Trip Computer

-The last human feet left earth in 2235, the last humans left are on the Babel space station.
+The last human feet left earth in 2235, the remaining few call the Babel space station home.
-The unlucky in life and love scour the galaxy for Paradise.
-These are the records from Aquarius 3.
+Slackers in life and love are sent to scour the galaxy for Paradise.
+These records are from one of those ships.

 `nodemon npm start`